bigcommerce/big-design/packages/big-design/README.md

 npm install @bigcommerce/big-design styled-components@5
 ```

-or with `yarn`:
+or with `pnpm`:

 ```
-yarn add @bigcommerce/big-design styled-components@5
+pnpm add @bigcommerce/big-design styled-components@5
 ```

 Add the font as a `<link>` in your `index.html`/`<head>` element.